 - Individual and Family counseling.
-Provides in-home treatment planning and therapy to children and their families struggling with mental health concerns. - Substance Abuse services.
+Provides in-home treatment planning and therapy to children, adults and families in need to mental health services. - Substance Abuse services.
 This is for clients who are diagnosed with a substance abuse disorder and is delivered either individually and/or in a group setting.
-This includes treatment planning in order for clients to maintain a substance free life.
+This includes treatment planning for clients to maintain a substance free life.
 Currently we only provide this service in our Lakeland office. - Psychiatric Services.
 This is a support for clients receiving treatment services in another FFF program.
 It is to provide medication treatment for clients who need medication to make progress in treatment. - Targeted Case Management.
-Provides assessment and coordination of services for clients who qualify and need additional support in order to be successful in their treatment. - Licensed Care.
+Provides assessment and coordination of services for clients who qualify and need additional support to be successful in their treatment. - Licensed Care.
 FFF licenses foster homes to provide treatment in a home setting.
 This is for children who are dependent on the state for their care.
 Currently we only provide this service in our Tampa office. - Parenting Program.
 These are in-home parenting classes for parents who have been referred by the dependency system as potentially benefitting from these to improve their parenting skills.

-In-home services include Individual and Family Counseling, individual Substance Abuse services, Psychiatric services, Targeted Case Management and Parenting.
+In-home services include Individual and Family Counseling, individual Substance Abuse services, Targeted Case Management and Parenting.
 All others are either at a services center or other designated spot.